mone-n/PLC-final/README.md

 # Question 3 #
 ![lexer.py](./lexer.py) attempts to convert a given text string
-into tokens.
+into Token objects.
 Stops when an invalid token is detected.
 Example valid output:
 ```
 Lexeme at index  0 is: def             Token is (15) function declaration